frkvalkyria/frkvalkyria/README.md

 ### Hi there 👋

+I'm Emilia.
+<i>she/her</i>

+🌱 I’m currently learning front-end coding and how to think like a programmer.

 <!--
 **frkvalkyria/frkvalkyria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.